containers/podman/docs/source/markdown/podman-run.1.md

 * [**no**]**suid**
 * [**O**]

-The _container-dir_ must be an absolute path.
+The `CONTAINER-DIR` must be an absolute path such as `/src/docs`.
+The volume will be mounted into the container at this directory.

 Volumes may specify a source as well, as either a directory on the host or the name of a named volume.
-If no source is given, the volume will be created as an anonymous named volume with a randomly generated name, and will be removed when the container is removed via the **--rm** flag or **podman rm --volumes**.
+If no source is given, the volume will be created as an anonymously named volume with a randomly generated name, and will be removed when the container is removed via the `--rm` flag or `podman rm --volumes`.

 If a volume source is specified, it must be a path on the host or the name of a named volume.
 Host paths are allowed to be absolute or relative; relative paths are resolved relative to the directory Podman is run in.
+If the source does not exist, Podman will return an error.
+Users must pre-create the source files or directories.

-Any source that does not begin with a **.** or **/** will be treated as the name of a named volume.
+Any source that does not begin with a `.` or `/` will be treated as the name of a named volume.
 If a volume with that name does not exist, it will be created.
-Volumes created with names are not anonymous and are not removed by **--rm** and **podman rm --volumes**.
+Volumes created with names are not anonymous, and they are not removed by the `--rm` option and the `podman rm --volumes` command.

 You can specify multiple **-v** options to mount one or more volumes into a container.

+  `Write Protected Volume Mounts`

 You can add **:ro** or **:rw** option to mount a volume in read-only or read-write mode, respectively.
 By default, the volumes are mounted read-write.